Handicap & Wheelchair Accessible Home Modifications

 Pool Lifts enable easy pool access.

-9. Rearrange your furniture
+9. Rearrange your furniture and/or add furniture for wheelchair users

 Consider the layout of your home.
 Is your furniture situated so that those with low mobility or those in wheelchairs can easily get around?
 Arrange your furniture so that there are no sharp turns or narrow passageways.
 Make daily use items, such as comfy chairs, bookshelves, and kitchen plates and utensils, easy to access.
 This may mean moving items to lower shelves for those using mobility devices.